valango/timewaste/README.md

 Every feedback and assistance will be appreciated.
 Use github issues list first, and feel free to make pull request of _**development** branch_ in order to contribute.

-When installed in developer mode (using _`-D`_ option), the package will have tests and benchmarks included.

 There is some documentation about its inner parts available in _`src/*.md`_ files.

 ### Instrumental scripts in `package.json`